ncatlab/nlab-content/pages/7/0/7/1/11707/content.md

 - the factory (usine): we want our computational objets to pass a specific set of *tests* in order to accept them in the corresponding type.

 This is related to the distinction between existentialism and essentialism in philosophy.
-The **logical certainty** corresponds to the adequation between usine and usage: we would like the usine to be finite and sufficient to ensure what we consider a right use of epistates.
+The **logical certainty** corresponds to the adequacy between usine and usage: we would like the usine to be finite and sufficient to ensure what we consider a right use of epistates.

 ### Technical interpretation